 On the last day of my Arvon week at Totleigh Barton in August 2017, Jo Bell gave each of us a slip of paper with a line of poetry on it.
 Mine is at the top of this post.
 She couldn’t remember the poem, and I haven’t been able to find it.

 Saturday 24 June was National Flash Fiction Day.
 It seems like a long time ago now, but what a joy to spend the day reading short-short, sweet, scary, beautiful, quirky stories as they were posted on Flash Flood journal every few minutes.
 My story Ms Anderson was included.
 This story has been brewing for a couple of years and started life as a much longer piece that included an in-the-classroom rant about Mr Breheny’s love for Steely Dan, and some of the narrative is from Ms Anderson’s point of view.
 I might post it on the blog sometime.
 It was fun to write.

-My story This One’s Ours appears in Issue 7 of The Nottingham Review.
-For me it’s a rare instance of ideas, thoughts & words coming together, being taken apart, coalescing over two years, and eventually working as a snapshot narrative.
+This One’s Ours appeared in Issue 7 of the online journal The Nottingham Review.
+It’s a rare instance of ideas, thoughts & words coming together, being taken apart, coalescing over two years, and eventually working as a snapshot narrative.

 Thanks to the editors of The Nottingham Review for giving it time and space in their publication.

 Update, January 2021: As The Nottingham Review no longer exists (much missed), here is the complete story:

 Manny’s heart beat fast and close as if it had found its way out of his body, concealed only by the thin white cotton of his shirt.
 He sat upstairs at the back of the bus with Paul, only occasionally looking down, amazed that they were holding hands, fingers interlaced.